DevCaioSouza/Leetcode-Practice/README.md

-##  Challenges we're working on so far
+##  Solutions we have available so far

 - Two Sum
 - Sliding Window